IN-PERSON CONSENT FORM

 Before each session, you will review our pre-session checklist and only keep your in-person appointment if you can answer "NO" to each of the questions on the checklist:

-Have you had any contact with anyone with a confirmed or suspected case of COVID-19?
+Have you had any contact with anyone with an active case of COVID-19 (less than 5 days before symptom onset)?

 You will use our alcohol-based hand sanitizer as instructed when you enter the office and will respect all other posted sanitation protocols.